cesar-ilharco/acl-2020/_pages/calls/papers.md

 Review forms will be made available prior to the deadlines.
 <br>
 ### IMPORTANT: Anonymity Period
-<p align="justify">Following the success of the ACL 2020 Theme track, we are happy to announce
-that ACL-IJCNLP 2021 will have a new theme, with the goal of stimulating discussion about the role of NLP in the society.</p>
 <p align="justify">The following rules and guidelines are meant to protect the integrity of double-blind
 review and ensure that submissions are reviewed fairly.
 The rules make reference to the anonymity period, which runs from 1 month before the submission deadline (starting January 1, 2021 11:59PM